 Home Chicago Car Accident Lawyer Chicago Drunk Driving Accident Lawyer

 Car accidents can have devastating consequences.
-Sadly, drunk driving is a significant influencing factor in fatal car accidents.
+Sadly, drunk driving is a significant factor in many fatal accidents.
 The CDC estimates that 29 Americans die every day in vehicle crashes that involve an alcohol-impaired driver.

 In this article (click the section you’d like to go to, or continue scrolling):